Screening of DementiaView this Special Issue

 Research Article | Open Access

-A Walk-In Screening of Dementia in the General Population in Taiwan
+A Community-Based Walk-In Screening of Depression in Taiwan

-The Mentality Protection Center (MPC) is a nonprofit institution and was established under Compassion Foundation Fo Guang Shan in 2008 to provide medical and charitable services to the general population in the world through hundreds of branches of Fo Guang Shan.
-Working together with the branches of Fo Guang Shan, scattered throughout urban, suburban, and rural areas in each of the northern, central, southern, and eastern parts of Taiwan, the MPC has launched dementia-screening projects to assist the elderly population regarding screening for dementia by utilizing AD8 from 2011 to 2013.
-The screening project, including dementia, depression, and sleep disorder, was administrated to the voluntary walk-in aged population in these branches if they were aware of the medical service and the dementia-screening project.
-All of the screening results were recruited to the MPC headquarter for the statistical analyses.
+The Mentality Protection Center (MPC) is a nonprofit institution that was established under the Fo Guang Shan Compassion Foundation in 2008 to provide medical and charitable services to the general population worldwide through the hundreds of Fo Gunag Shan branches.
+Collaborating with the Fo Guang Shan branches scattered in urban, suburban, and rural areas in Northern, Central, Southern, and Eastern Taiwan, the MPC launched the dementia, depression, and sleep disorder-screening projects for older adult populations from 2011 to 2013.
+All the screening results were recruited to the MPC headquarters for statistical analyses.

 2. Material and Methods

-All of our interviewers were senior nurses or other medical-related specialists.
-Before their administration of AD8 to the elderly population, they had to receive a series of training courses with regard to dementia-related and medical-related topics and to practice the administration of AD8 with the general population by working with experienced interviewers and physicians with internships.
-All of the interviewers were volunteers of MPC and completed walk-in screenings in this project in Taiwan.
+All of our interviewers are senior nurses or other medical-related specialists.
+Before administering the CES-D, they undergo a series of training courses on depression-related and medical related topics and must practice administering the CES-D to the general population by interning with experienced interviewers and physicians.
+All of the interviewers are MPC volunteers and have completed all walk-in screenings in this project in Taiwan.

 2.2.
 Walk-In Screening